AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Monsters
 --------

 Heroes are not alone in the spaceship.
-Monsters roam the dark halls and crawl from damp air-ducts day and night.
+Monstrosities, natural and out of this world, roam the dark halls and crawl from damp air-ducts day and night.
 While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other and all move at once, sometimes brutally colliding by accident.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
 The best weapon equipped by each opponent